-Born in 1818 in Massachusetts, Lucy Newhall Colman embraced the causes of abolitionism and woman’s rights.
-By 1852 she renounced Universalism for freethought, in part because she found the Universalists insufficiently zealous about abolitionism.
+Born in 1818 in Massachusetts, Lucy Newhall embraced the causes of abolitionism and woman’s rights (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's).
+By 1852 she renounced Universalism for Spiritualism, in part because she found the Universalists insufficiently zealous about abolitionism.
 Later she would conclusively embrace freethought.
 She established a reputation as a campaigner for liberal causes whose special gift lay in silencing Christian hecklers by throwing their own principles back at them.

-She is also known to have spoken at the New York Freethinkers’ Association convention held at Hornellsville on September 2–6, 1880, as did the celebrated agnostic orator Robert Green Ingersoll.
+She is also known to have spoken at the New York Freethinkers’ Association convention held at Hornellsville September 2–6, 1880, as did the celebrated agnostic orator Robert Green Ingersoll.

 Writing in 1901 in the anarchist periodical Lucifer, the Light Bearer, Colman summed up her work in these words: "There is so much for the reformer to do, so many wrongs to be abolished, so much that is wrong in ourselves that we need to overcome or destroy, that I am often disheartened and think I may as well stop doing; but 'tis my nature to try to do, even though the result is so small."